swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 the text in my current buffer.
 For more, the `nvim-cmp` Wiki has a [list of sources](https://github.com/hrsh7th/nvim-cmp/wiki/List-of-sources).

-To start, we will tell `Lazy` about the new plugins and that `nvim-cmp` depends on them.
+To start, we will tell _lazy.nvim_ about the new plugins and that `nvim-cmp` depends on them.
-This ensures that `Lazy` will initialize each of them when `nvim-cmp` is loaded.
+This ensures that _lazy.nvim_ will initialize each of them when `nvim-cmp` is loaded.

 ```lua
 -- lua/plugins/autocomplete.lua